 China asters are sensitive to wet weather, and the petals will brown if not harvested on time, so be sure to pick them regularly for the best-looking blooms.

-Altogether, we’ve grown close to 80 different mixes and individual varieties.
-Over in the Floret Shop you will find my absolute favorites.
+Altogether, we’ve grown close to 80 different mixes and individual varieties so I’ve had a chance to narrow down my favorites, many of them in the softer tones.
 Peach and blush have become extremely popular colors with floral designers and brides, so if you have wedding work in your future, you might want to consider the following varieties.

 ‘Harlekin Light Rose’: This tall, feminine beauty is smothered in an abundance of the sweetest soft, nearly ballerina-pink blooms.
 Disc-shaped flowers have a fluffy appearance from the hundreds of quilled, tubular petals covering them.